ytmytm/espkrpc/README.md

 ## Hardware

 This was developed and tested on [Wemos D1 mini](https://www.wemos.cc/product/d1-mini.html) board.
+Basically this is ESP-12F module put on a board with integrated serial to USB interface.

 You can find more information how to get started with Arduino on [Wemos pages](https://www.wemos.cc/tutorial/get-started-arduino.html).

 # Current status